 Some soils do actually have high amounts of phosphorous, but the answer is not an unbalanced, carbon free, trace mineral lacking, harsh, synthetic, nitrogen-only, salt product such as 24-0-0.
 Fertilizers with only nitrogen will show some artificial results when first used and then harm the soil and plant growth severely long term.
 Even high phosphorous soils need some P and also K in the feeding program.

 Corn gluten meal has been mentioned as a 1-0-0 analyzed organic fertilizer, but it really isn't.
-The true analysis of corn gluten meal is about 10 - 1 - 1 or slightly less.
-Actually there is about Ĺ % of P and K in the product, which makes the product much better.
-Which reminds me Ė why did potassium get picked on in this new recommendation?
-The explanation must be really bad!
+The true analysis of corn gluten meal is about 10-1-1 or slightly less.

 Read More: Phosphate Problems & Solutions By Malcolm Beck